Akshaya-naidu/Signal-Modulation/README.md

-This dataset contains simulated data representing various signal modulations, along with their associated SNR (Signal-to-Noise Ratio) and frequency values.
+This dataset contains simulated data representing various signal modulations, along with observed SNR (Signal-to-Noise Ratio) and frequency values using spectral analyser .
 The dataset is designed to facilitate the classification or prediction of modulation types based on given SNR and frequency inputs.

 **Contents**